-About the beginning of the Revolution the Regulators received all sorts of pardons from all sorts of sources - from the King, the Royal Governor, and the rebel Congresses (both Continental and Provincial).
-Each of the contending countries was graciously moved to overlook their past misconduct, if they would only prove by their deeds that they were worthy of forgiveness.
-On the 3d of May, 1775, Lord Dartmouth wrote from the Court of St. James to Governor Martin that the addresses to the King from the North Carolina counties of Guilford, Dobbs, Rowan and Surry, breathed such loyalty and attachment to Great Britain that royal clemency would soon be extended to all of the old Regulators except Hermon Husband.
-The promised pardon was later issued in due form.
-The petition from Guilford, mentioned in Dartmouth's letter, was headed by the name of John Field, and the one from Rowan and Surry (these two counties jointly) by SAMUEL BRYAN - both Loyalists in the Revolution, and one (BRYAN) sentenced to death for high treason in 1782, though afterwards pardoned and exchanged.
+About the beginning of the Revolution the Regulators received all sorts of pardons from all sorts of sources-from the King, the Royal Governor, and the rebel Congresses (both Continental and Provincial).
+Each of the contending countries was graciously moved to overlook their past misconduct, if they would only prove by their deeds that they were worthy of On the 3d of May, 1775, Lord Dartmouth wrote from the Court of St. James to Governor Martin that the addresses to the King from the North Carolina counties of Guilford, Dobbs, Rowan and Surry, breathed such loyalty and attachment to Great Britain that royal elemency would soon be extended to all of the old Regulators except Hermon Husband.
+The promised pardon was later issued in due The petition from Guilford, mentioned in Dartmouth's letter, was headed by the name of John Field, and the one from Rowan and Surry (these two counties jointly) by Samuel Bryan-both Loyalists in the Revolution, and one (Bryan) sentenced to death for high treason in 1782, though afterwards pardoned and exchanged.
 On the address from Dobbs county the name of Joseph Taylor, junior, comes first; but on none of these petitions are the lists of subscribers given.
 Dartmouth also said in his letter that, if war came, it would be politic for Governor Martin to hold out encouragement to the Regulators by issuing military commissions to the leading men among them.
 Before receiving this communication, Martin had written His Lordship that if the King himself pardoned the Regulators it would have a better effect than if he allowed the North Carolina Assembly to do so.
 If the Assembly issued the pardon, the Governor said, it would diminish the credit which would go to the Crown in consequence of this act of magnanimity.
 But the Whigs of North Carolina were bent on showing the Regulators that the King was not the only pardon-granting institution in existence; so, when the Provincial Congress met at Hillsborough in August, 1775, a committee was appointed to quiet their fears by assuring them that they would be protected if Great Britain should attempt to harm them.
-Protection promised from such a source against such a power as the forces of King George no doubt seemed ludicrous in the extreme.
-The Continental Congress later employed missionaries to ease the "tender consciences" of the Regulators by absolving them from their allegiance.
-On the above committee from the Provincial Congress at Hillsborough were several of Tryon's old officers whom the Regulators had good cause to hate - Maurice Moore, Richard Caswell, and others.
+Protection promised from such a source against such a power as the forces of King George no doubt seemed ludicrous in the extreme. tinental Congress later employed missionaries to ease the "tender consciences" of the Regulators by absolving them from their allegiance.
+On the above committee from the Provincial Congress at Hillsborough were several of Tryon's old officers whom the Regulators had good cause to hate-Maurice Moore, Richard Caswell, and others.
 One old Regulator, Thomas Person, also served as a member of this committee, but was in a hopeless minority.
-Had he then been able to engage the influence of James Hunter (who later came over to the American side), and that of a few other leaders of the revolt of 1771, the movement might have met with better success.
-As it was, the Regulators pondered a while over their embarrassment of riches, in the way of pardons, and then came to the worldly-wise conclusion that the battle would be won by the strong, so sided with King George and Governor Martin.
-Later their judgment was destined to be rudely shaken.
+Had he then been able to engage the influence of James Hunter (who later came over to the American side), and that of a few other leaders of the revolt of 1771, the movement might have met with better suc-As it was, the Regulators pondered a while over their

-Colonial Records of NC, Vol. IX. pp. 1127, 1160, 1161, 1241.
+^{}Colonial Records of N. C., Vol. IX, pp. 1127, 1160, 1161, 1241.

-Colonial Records of NC, Vol. IX. p.
+^{}Colonial Records of N. C., Vol. IX, p.
 1241.

-Colonial Records of NC, Vol. IX. p.
+[†] Colonial Records of N. C., Vol. IX, p.
 1258.

-Colonial Records of NC, Vol. X. p.
+[‡] Colonial Records of N. C., Vol. X, p.
 169.